 5. After a gray divorce, go back to work

-It could be for financial reasons, or to get into a routine, or just to keep you busy.
-If you’ve retired, or been out of the workforce a long time, dipping your toe back in could be a big help and could help mitigate any gray divorce regrets.
+It could be for financial reasons, to get into a routine, or just to keep you busy.
+If you’ve retired or been out of the workforce a long time, dipping your toes back in could be a big help and could help mitigate any gray divorce regrets.
 Even if your social security and retirement benefits are enough for you to get by, having a job can give your newfound life some structure and purpose.

 You needn’t dive back into 40-hour weeks.
 In fact, you could even volunteer at a shelter if finances aren’t an issue.
-But work brings in routine and a sense of accomplishment, and hey, if you’re not worried about money, now you can work at what you love.
+And hey, if you’re not worried about money, now you can work at what you love.
 Life after divorce needs to be vital and interesting, this could be one way to do it.

 6. Learn to be alone